Don’t Be Fooled by a Fake: Buying Car Seats Online

 There has been an alarming trend of cheap, illegal, and unsafe contraptions marketed as car seats popping up online.
 Sometimes they are even appearing on the sites of large online retailers that we all know and trust.
 There have been recent reports of these bogus car seats found in the U.S. and the U.K., and, unfortunately now in Canada.

-Last month, community partners reported to Child Safety Link that one of these contraptions was listed on an online retail site that Canadian families trust every day to buy safe car seats and other baby gear.
-This product was available through the site from a third party vendor and included this description:
+Recently, community partners reported to Child Safety Link that these contraptions have been found listed on online retail sites that Canadian families trust every day to buy safe car seats and other baby gear.
+One such product was available through the site from a third party vendor and included this description:

 It was clear to us that this was a fake car seat.
 The mesh, backpack buckles and, the over-sized photoshopped baby made us look closer.
 That said, there are many different styles of safe car seats and booster seats – and some families may be unfamiliar with what a safe seat might look like.
 Concerned that this product could be ordered, we placed an order, doubtful that we would actually receive it.
 We were genuinely surprised, when the product arrived a few weeks later because Canadian customs officials are stringent about safety products and usually stop bogus items like this from entering the country.
 In a flat, lightweight package, this one made it through Customs simply because it did not look at all like car seat packaging and it was labeled only as “cushion.”

 The product we received looks more like a baby carrier with straps you’d find on a high chair or backpack.
 There is no way to attach it securely to a vehicle, and so there is no way it would protect a child from injury in the event of a crash.
 Since that time, many other more convincing products have popped up and are available to order by families who may be unaware that the "safety" product they ordered is unsafe.